-The USB drive can now be removed from the KIPR Link.
-A file named myUSBfile will now be present on the USB drive and can be accessed using a text editor to verify file contents.
+After the program has run to completion, the USB drive can be removed from the KIPR Link.
+A file named myUSBfile will then be present on the USB drive and can be accessed using a text editor on any other computer system to verify file contents.